-When you are faced with countless options of workshops, seminars, residencies…there is only one that is best for you, at a given moment in time.
+When you're faced with countless options of classes, teachers, workshops, seminars, residencies…there is only one course of action that is best for you, at any given moment in time.
 Wouldn’t it be nice to know which one that is?

-Personal goal setting works best with a dated journal entry.
-It then documents your start and completion dates.
+Personal goal setting works best with a dated journal entry that documents your start and completion dates.

 • Define the skill that you would like to improve.
 Write it out as a prayer, ask for it and then believe you receive.
 Speak from then on as if you have already accomplished it thanking God for having met your need!
 "Whatever you ask for in prayer, believe that you have received it, and it will be yours” Mk11;24

 • Define the intermediate steps needed to attain the goal.
 Get to work and refuse to make excuses!